aornugent/impact2/README.md

 # impact2

 Repository for reproducible analysis of the Pinnacle vegetation data using joint species tobit models.
+Pre-print available on EcoEvoRxiv: https://ecoevorxiv.org/rcvt4

 ### Installation